 Sky Walk ($25 w/ student ID through the hostel- would have been $31 if booked there.
-Score!); A series of eight suspension bridges take you along the tops of the rainforest and the views are pretty great to say the least.
+Score!); A series of eight suspension bridges take you along the tops of the rainforest and the views are pretty spectacular, to say the least.
 There’s just something mystical about looking over the canopies in all their misty glory.
-Beware though, the bridges do sway (kindly refer to unrelenting wind above) and I probably should have taken some Dramamine… All in all, a great little excursion!
+Beware though, the bridges do sway (kindly refer to unrelenting wind above).

-Jungle Night Tour ($20 through the hostel- $25 if booked there.
-Double score!); It was fun to walk through the pitch black jungle with flashlights, but it’s a one-and-done kind of activity for me.
-I mean, awesome in theory but a bit inefficient in practice.
+Jungle Night Tour ($20 through the hostel- $25 if booked there).
+It was fun to walk through the pitch black jungle with flashlights, but it’s a one-and-done kind of activity for me.
+It is awesome in theory but a bit inefficient in practice; it’s challenging enough to see animals in the daytime, let alone seeing them by arbitraily flashing a light around in the darkness of the night.
 By some miracle we saw insects, a snake, a sloth from afar and a taruntula from not so afar.

-Beso Espresso: Hands down the best mochaccino I’ve ever had.
+Beso Espresso.
+Hands down the best mochaccino I’ve ever had.
 If you need more convincing of it’s greatness than that, I’ll just put it out there that they also roast their own beans in-house and their coffee is well-priced.
 Now how do you say not to that?
-That’s right, you dont.
 Sidenote: One of the nice things (among many) about travelling with your best friends is that you get to try even more food and drinks, whether they like your reaching arms or not.
-It’s mutual, so it’s fine.
-I hope.
-Sorry guys… The point being is that I can attest that the caramel and vanilla lattes are just as good!
+The point being is that I can attest that the caramel and vanilla lattes are just as good.

 Next up was Tamarindo, a touristy beach and party town.
 If I had been blindfolded, airdropped there and told I was in Southern California, I wouldn’t have questioned it at all.
-I’m not saying it wasn’t great, but if it is authentic Costa Rica you are seeking you won’t find it here.
-Yet Tamarindo is popular for good reason; The coast is right there and you eat, drink and live on the warm sunny beach.
-We spent a good 90% of our time laying in the sunshine and cooling off in the ocean, watching unbelievably beautiful sunsets and enjoying drinks out of watermelons and coconuts.
-I even learned how to surf!
-The other 10% of my time was spent trying to escape the heat and crying over the loss of an ENTIRE jar of Nutella to a very sweet-toothed thief.
-I’m basically heartbroken but part of me is impressed they managed to finish it off in one sitting because that takes some serious skill, trust me I’d know.
+I’m not saying it wasn’t great, but if it is authentic Costa Rica you are seeking, then you won’t find it here.
+Despite this, Tamarindo is popular for good reason; the coast is easily accessible and you eat, drink and live on the warm sunny beach.
+We spent a good portion of our time laying in the sunshine, cooling off in the ocean, watching unbelievably beautiful sunsets and enjoying drinks out of watermelons and coconuts.

 My time in Costa Rica is quickly coming to an end and it’s almost time to wave goodbye and say hello to Peru.
 Unfortunately, between the two, I have 11 hours of flying and 22 hours of layovers (Merry Christmas to me!), so brace yourselves, more blog posts are coming.